Western Macedonia: History

 The modern region of Western Macedonia roughly corresponds to the ancient Greek regions of Orestis, Elimiotis, Eordaea, Tymphaea, part of Lynkestis, of Upper Macedonia.
 Some scholars suggest that the Argead Macedonians wandered from Orestis to Lower Macedonia where they founded the ancient Greek kingdom of Macedon.
-According to N. G. L. Hammond, in the region of Upper Macedonia, the tribes of Elimiotes, Orestes, Lyncestae and Pelagones were all Epirotic tribes and they talked the Northwest Greek dialect.
-Three of the most important Hellenistic dynasties originated from Upper Macedonia: the Lagids from Eordaea, the Seleucids from Orestis and the Antigonids from Elimiotis.
+According to N. G. L. Hammond, in the region of Upper Macedonia, the tribes of Elimiotes in the region of Kozani, Orestes in the region of Kastoria and Lyncestae in the region of Florina were all Epirotic tribes and they talked the Northwest Greek dialect.
+Three major Hellenistic dynasties succeeding Alexander the Great's empire, may have originated from Upper Macedonia; Ptolemy's father Lagus from Eordaea, Antiochus (father of Seleucus I Nicator) from Orestis and Antigonus Monophthalmus from Elimiotis.